 Postponing Your Wedding

 If your wedding date is in April, May or June, you'll need to postpone your wedding.
-In March, some couples were able to elope or proceed with a small private ceremony and just postpone their wedding reception.
-This really is no longer an option given the strengthening of restrictions in various jurisdictions and our public duty to stay home.
+Some couples are attempting to proceed with a small private ceremony or elopement with five people and just postponing their wedding reception.
+Our best advice is to postpone your entire wedding given the strengthening of restrictions in various jurisdictions and our public duty to stay home.

-For couples with a wedding date from July onwards, you should start preparing a plan B. Be prepared to make a decision on whether to postpone your wedding at least 2 months in advance.
+For couples with a wedding date from July onwards, you should start preparing a plan B. If you don’t have a marriage license yet, you may not be able to get one until marriage registrar offices or marriage license issuers reopen (this varies by province/territory) leaving you no choice but to postpone.
+Be prepared to make a decision on whether to postpone your wedding at least 2 months in advance.
 For July/August dates, monitor until May 1 and postpone if you’re concerned.
 This will allow your friends, family and vendors to adjust their plans and give you the time to reschedule with less stress.
 If your wedding is scheduled for the Fall, we recommend that you proceed, but monitor the situation very closely.

 Even if your wedding is planned for later this year, you should check in with your ceremony and reception venue coordinator(s) to see what their rescheduling policy is during the coronavirus pandemic.